nationalarchives/front-end-development-guide/peer-review-checklist.md

 * The release version is WCAG 2.0 compliant at AA
 * The resulting site, application or feature is compatible with supported operating systems and browsers

+Any issues identified should be handled as part of the pull request process (which is linked to above).
+The only comment needed here is to indicate that the issues have been addressed.

 ### Comments from peer reviewer and developer(s)